butternetwork/butterjs-sdk/README.md

 ```
 <a name="assetbridge"></a>
 ## Asset Bridging
-Barter Bridge allows bridging supported tokens from one blockchain to another.<br>
+Butter Bridge allows bridging supported tokens from one blockchain to another.<br>

 ### Gas estimation
 ```typescript